hdelva/fosite/thesis/report.md

 \caption{Dependency Example} \label{smp:dep}
 \end{code}

 There are hidden dependencies in this program as well.
 The first two lines of code will read two lines from `stdin` and parse them to integers.
-The order in which this happens is important since the two values get subtracted from each other.
+The order in which this happens is important, since the two values get subtracted from each other.
 This can be modeled by adding implicit state.
 The call to `input` both depends on the implicit state and changes it, which will ensure that the relative order between the two calls remains the same.
 Other IO functionality such as the `print` call will do the same.
 Implicit state can easily be modeled by designating a specific  and hardcoded object to be the internal state.

 ## Languages

-Since languages tend to share a lot of features, it's not unthinkable to have an abstract interpreter that can process multiple languages.
+Since programming languages tend to share a lot of features, it's not unthinkable to have an abstract interpreter that can process multiple languages.
 The first thing this would need is a common input format, which in Fosite's case is its _General Abstract Syntax Tree_ (GAST).
 It has to be able to capture all _syntactic_ features of the languages it supports -- the semantics aren't relevant for an AST.
 Adding support for an additional language will require some new nodes or some extra information in existing nodes.
 Since only things will have to get added interpreting the existing languages can just ignore the additional node types.
 Another thing that's special about the GAST is that every node has its unique identifier, and the identifiers are totally ordered.
 If one node's identifier is less than another's, that must mean it came before that other node in the original source file.
 This is important to accurately report code points, but also because some optimizations rely on it.

 The interpreter has to be able to add semantics to the common AST structure.
 A different `Executor` instance may be assigned for every supported node for every supported language.
 Languages that share the same features can reuse existing `Executor` implementations.
 Common and fundamental features such as function scoping are even available inside the interpreter's implementation itself.